samuelllr/W2Pixel/README.md

 What's new in the new version 2.3.2?

-Modification in wCreateObject( ); Code; , you can now load an image into the editor for easy copying of your art.
+Modification in wCreateObject( ); code, you can now load an image into the editor for easy copying of your art.

 O que há de novo na nova versão 2.3.2?